You can view the design of the school over on the architect's website.

 We have a hall, library, large meeting room, teachers’ workrooms, media room and parents’ area with coffee making facilities.
 Our grounds include two playgrounds, two courts, a three quarter length soccer pitch and a wetlands area.
 Further outdoor environments are currently being considered.
 The hall has a half size basketball court and hoop, and is marked out for 2 badminton courts.

 The school has been built initially with 5 suites of rooms with each suite being the equivalent space of two traditional classrooms.
-The picture shown does not reflect the furniture we have in our suites (see further information below regarding furnishings).
+You can see further information regarding furnishings by clicking this link and scrolling down.

 The flexibility means that each suite contains several spaces where a variety of learning activities can take place or it can be opened up into larger open spaces.
 The buildings are designed to ensure these reconfigurations of the spaces can occur very easily and naturally - providing a range of flexible learning spaces allowing teachers to meet a wide range of learning needs.